How to Locate and Install Your Dishwasher

 4) Mount the dishwasher to the underside of the countertop or cabinet.
 For those with stone countertops, use epoxy resin to attach wood to where you would secure the dishwasher to the countertop.
 Then, drill into the wood to secure the dishwasher.
 This is a necessary step since the movement involved with most dishwashers could cause damage to cabinets and floors if not secured.

 Ultimately, your dishwasher is meant to make your life easier and more organized.
-Designers agree that this means it should be accessible from the kitchen sink and storage while not blocking important workspaces, especially your stove and fridge.
+Designers agree that this means it should be accessible from the kitchen sink and storage while not blocking important workspaces, especially your stove (perhaps a newly installed one) and fridge.
 The rest, such as whether to integrate it into the cabinetry or elevate it, is up to you and your own habits.